Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 When you are asked to select the disk where to install grub, be careful not to select a partionless disks.
 If you created partitions in all your disks, I recommend you to install grub on all of them.
-Doing so, losing one disk will not make your system unbootable.
+Doing so, you will still be able to boot your system if your main disk fails.

 Once you are done, you can directly go to the *Finish the installation* step.
 This will reboot your system, and you can now start using it.

-## Auto shutdown script

-Here is a script I wrote to automatically shut down your server when it isn't used.
-You can access this script directly on my [GitHub repository][github].

-It can run in a crontab or as a daemon, regularly testing if the server is in use.
-After a configurable amount of time without any activity, it will shut down the system.
-You can create a configuration file to override some settings.
-The tests include checking for connected users and established network connections.
-I encourage you to read the code and modify the script, and don't hesitate to send feedback.

 ## Final thoughts